Mohamed Bazoum: Post-presidency (2023–present)

 On 13 August, the junta announced that it would prosecute Bazoum for "high treason" and "undermining the country's security".

 On 1 December, his wife stated that there had been no news that had come from him since 18 October.
 This came after several members of the Bazoum family had either been arrested or had their homes fully searched.

 On 10 December, ECOWAS hosted a summit in which member states promised to lift sanctions imposed on Niger if the junta freed Bazoum.
 The military government rejected the offer and stated that Bazoum would not be released.
 On 15 December, the ECOWAS Court of Justice ordered the release and reinstatement of Bazoum as president of Niger.

 In early 2024, Bazoum fell ill with malaria.

 In June 2024, the Supreme Court of Niger lifted his sovereign immunity after accusing him of high treason, an offense punishable by death in Niger, and other alleged offenses.
 Bazoum continued to refuse to sign his resignation decree and remained imprisoned with his wife by the Nigerien junta at his presidential residence.
 On 28 August, he was questioned by the police as part of the preliminary investigation at his residence.

 In February 2025, a United Nations working group called for the immediate release of Mohamed Bazoum and his wife, Hadiza Bazoum, the United Nations considering their detention to be "arbitrary", in violation of international law.
+In 2026, democracy activist Mariama Djibrine had her Nigerien citizenship revoked after publicly calling for Bazoum's release.'